JeffersonLab/trackingML/docs/examples/ex_toy3/README.md

 is the only label to train to and is written to the track_parms.csv file in degrees.

-The network here uses a classification technique to fill 200 outputs corresponding to -10 to +10 degrees in 0.1 degree increments.
-A custom loss function is used to take a weighted average of the 200 outputs as the angle.
-It does the same thing for the label (which is just an array with 199 zeros and 1 one).
-This limits the resolution to the bin size/sqrt(12) or 0.029.
+The network here outputs 60 values corresponding to -12 to +12 degrees in 0.4 degree increments.
+A custom loss function is used to take a weighted average of the 60 outputs as the angle.
+It also has a term in the loss function that can force the outputs to form a Gaussian shape.
+A parameter can be adjusted to change the balanace between the two.

-Images can be created with the mkphiimages program.
-You'll need to create both a training and validation set.
-You may optionally want to create a test set.
-Here are the steps:

-scons

-mkdir TRAIN VALIDATION TEST

-cd TRAIN

-../mkphiimages

-cd ../VALIDATION

-../mkphiimages

-cd ../TEST

-../mkphiimages

-cd ..
+Images can be created with the mkimages program which can be compiled with scons.
+It will create 3 directories: TRAIN, TEST, and VALIDATION.
+Each of them will contiain 2 files: images.raw.gz and track_parms.csv.

 The format of the images.raw.gz file is the same as in ex_toy2, but with a different image size.
 If you wish to see a few examples of the